-T2 (42 minutes).
+T2 (46 minutes) (Click for link to audio file and transcript).
 Continuation of description of mother, mother's efforts to polish father's manners, her contributions to the family; father's contributions to the family; her mother's family were pioneer missionaries in Iran; stories of Presbyterian missionary work in Iran; Hester's family's return to U.S. when she was a child; trip back to Africa during WWI; life memories of war and Armistice; Hester's conversion at age six; grandfather's influence; incident of visitation of Holy Spirit upon her and her grandfather; other childhood memories; father's translation work in California; Hester and frail sister left in New York while rest of family planned to return to Angola and sorrow at being left behind; rest of family's return delayed by 1918 flu; return to California to recuperate; discipline when children; her naughty behavior; return to Angola with parents; travel; lack of fresh milk; games in Luanda, Angola; malaria; bubonic plague; transfer to Cape Town; father's sudden death

 T3 (50 minutes).
 Hester's life in Cape Town, church, high school, University of Cape Town; family's move back to Angola during her college time; the Africa Evangelistic Band and Bible Institute of South Africa; relationship among Evangelicals in South Africa; Victorious Life conferences; mother's health problems caused mother and brother to return from Angola; brother's education and his relationship with his father; Hester's nurse's training; another year of student nursing in Chicago; spiritual burdens and struggles; desire for right relationship with God and others; planned to be a missionary in Angola and application to the Methodist Mission Board; mother's work at Chicago Evangelistic Institute; how she learned about WEC; no peace about going to Angola and decision to resign from Methodist Board; background of WEC; applying to WEC mission; undertook home mission work under WEC and the Chicago Evangelistic Institute; visiting various colleges to challenge other students about missions; Paul and Jonathan Lindell; Pearl Harbor ended travel; Bible training before she applied to WEC; Bible training at Chicago Evangelistic Institute before starting nurses training